cambiotraining/hpc-intro/materials/03-slurm.md

 :::{.callout-exercise}

-Before starting this exercise:

-- Make sure you are in the workshop folder (`cd ~/rds/hpc-work/hpc_workshop`).
+Before starting this exercise make sure you are in the workshop folder (`cd ~/rds/hpc-work/hpc_workshop`).
-- Activate a software environment needed for the exercise (we will cover the details in the [Software Management](04-software.md) chapter): `mamba activate base`
-  - Your prompt should now start with the prefix `(base)`

-In the "analysis_scripts" directory, you will find an R script called `pi_estimator.R`.
+In the "analysis_scripts" directory, you will find a Python script called `pi_estimator.py`.
 This script tries to get an approximate estimate for the number Pi using a stochastic algorithm.

 <details><summary>How does the algorithm work?</summary>